tofnoob/tofnoob.github.io/game_modes/sequential_phantasm.md

   - Enhanced Blade Shot (Jing Dan merchant)

 ## Jing Dan merchange
 Located in Tianhe Bazaar.
-Buy the drugs with Dominium currency.
+Buy the drugs with Dominium currency...but warning - this is heavy grind.

 Some ways to get Dominium currency: